pisv/gethandly.wiki-playground/Step-Four.md

 ```

 This should be self-explanatory.
 And while we are here, let's also handle
-the special case of working copies in the `FooDeltaProcessor`:
+the working copy as a special case in the `FooDeltaProcessor`:

 ```java
 // FooDeltaProcessor.java